pahaz/static-site-paas/README.rst

 Is it really need?
 Just for static site generator integration.
-If you really need this case just create an issue.
+If you really have this case just create an issue.

 .. _Pahaz Blinov: https://github.com/pahaz/